 The priority deadline for continuing students is April 15, 2015.
 A student's file must be complete (FAFSA, Wheaton aid application, and any requested verification documents).
 Applications received after this date will be processed but applicants may not have full consideration for Wheaton grant funds.
-Applications that are complete by April 15, 2014 will start to be processed in mid-May.
+Applications that are complete by April 15, 2015 will begin to be processed in mid-May.

 Note for continuing students who have state funding: Certain state funding is subject to availability.
 We encourage families who wish consideration for state funding to apply earlier than the March 15 priority deadline.
 We encourage Illinois residents to file their 2017-18 FAFSA by November 15, 2016 for maximum consideration for the Illinois MAP grant.